Wild, Scenic and Recreational Rivers Permit Program: Application Procedures

 The Department strongly recommends that you schedule a pre-application conference for complex multi-residential, commercial and industrial projects.
 This serves as a forum allowing the applicant to explain the proposed project to DEC and to get preliminary answers to questions concerning:

 - wetland and adjacent area boundaries when applicable,

 - minimum flows and fish protection and passage at hydropower projects,

 - performance standards for stream crossings and wetland incursions of transmission lines and other constructions,

 Matters concerning the water quality certificate should be raised during the initial public meeting that commences the initial stage of consultation for a federally licensed hydropower project.

 To schedule a pre-application conference, contact the appropriate regional DEC office: ask for the Division of Environmental Permits.

 The Department recommends keeping initial plans flexible until your proposal has been reviewed in relation to the standards of the regulatory agencies involved.
 Multiple mailings, multiple reviews, and misunderstandings can be eliminated by seeking clarifications from DEC staff during the planning stages of the project, and by submitting accurate, complete information.
 Often, minor changes in layout can avoid disagreements and delays.

-Application submission, time frames, and processing procedures are governed by the provisions of Article 70 of the Environmental Conservation Law, the Uniform Procedures Act and its implementing regulations, (NYCRR Part 621).
+Application submission, time frames, and processing procedures are governed by the provisions of Article 70 of the Environmental Conservation Law, the Uniform Procedures Act and its implementing regulations, (NYCRR Part 621) (link leaves DEC website.)